tlantermarketing/tbb-hugo/site/content/post/3-tips-for-the-best-black-coffee-you’ve-ever-brewed-without-adding-anything.md

 title: 3 Tips For The Best Black Coffee You’ve Ever Brewed (Without Adding Anything)
 slug: how-brew-better-black-coffee
 date: 2020-11-16T03:04:48.057Z
-description: Nobody likes dull or harsh coffee.
-Here are 3 simple tips for a great cup, every time--no cream or sugar required!
-image: img/pouring-chemex-coffee.jpg
----
+description: >-
   It’s super frustrating to get an awesome coffee brewing set-up…buy a new bag of beans…whip up a cup…and get something dull or harsh in your cup.

   Yeah, could add cream and sugar until it barely resembles coffee.
 At least that’s palatable?

   But assuming you like the taste of coffee in the first place, all you *actually* need for a good taste is the right coffee, the right equipment, and the right process.

   **To make black coffee taste its best, you need to do three things.
 First, buy fresh coffee, preferably no more than a few days after roasting.
 Second, make sure you’re using a high-quality grinder.
 Third, measure your coffee and water precisely to brew to the right strength.**

   Some of those are more obvious than others, so I’ll elaborate later.

   And if you’re in a hurry to figure out where to get the best-tasting coffee beans, skip ahead to the end where I share my personal favorite source.

   But first, let’s detour into what actually happens when you roast and brew coffee.
 The brewing tips that follow will make more sense with that background info.

   Ready?
+image: img/pouring-chemex-coffee.jpg
+---
 ## How Roasting & Brewing Affect Coffee’s Taste (Super-Simple Chemistry)

 This won’t be nearly as painful as the heading suggests, mostly because I hardly know anything about chemistry.